zslajchrt/zslajchrt.github.io/_drafts/developing-protean-applications-part3.md

 subject, which could combine it with its own data and possibly misuse the insights by revealing sensitive information.

+The owner realizes that without discovering a new context the scanner data is virtually of no use.

+But before such a context is discovered and applied, an overview of the scanner protodata should be given.

+#####Scanner Protodata

 Proto-domain overview
 - multifaceted